rchahal123/starter-academic/content/event/SOBP2021/index.md

 # Schedule page publish date (NOT talk date).
 publishDate: "2021-04-29T00:00:00Z"

-authors: [Rajpreet Chahal, Lauren Borchers, Jaclyn Kirshenbaum, Joshua Ryu, Ian H. Gotlib]
+authors: [Rajpreet Chahal and Lauren Borchers]
 tags: []

 # Is this a featured talk? (true/false)